 The road then winds inland before meeting the coast again at Chapman’s Peak.
 From here, you have a beautiful view of the sandy expanse of Noordhoek Beach.

-This is also the start of another highlight of the Cape Peninsula loop: the Chapman’s Peak Drive!
+This is the start of another highlight of the Cape Peninsula loop: the Chapman’s Peak Drive!
 It’s a winding road that hugs the mountainside, with treacherous drops on one side and there are jaw-dropping views of the mountains and Hout Bay around every corner!

 Chapman’s Peak Drive